-By signing and submitting this application, you give the Acuitas Funds (the "Funds") and its agents permission to collect information about you from third parties, including information available in public and private databases such as consumer reports from credit reporting agencies, which will be used to help verify your identity.
+By signing and submitting this application, you give Acuitas Funds (the "Fund") and its agents permission to collect information about you from third parties, including information available in public and private databases such as consumer reports from credit reporting agencies, which will be used to help verify your identity.

 If you do not provide the information, we may not be able to open your account.
 If we open your account but are unable to verify your identity, we reserve the right to take such other steps as we deem reasonable, including closing your account and redeeming your investment at the net asset value next calculated after the Fund decides to close your account.
-Please see the Funds' Statement of Additional Information for further information.
+Please see the Fund's Statement of Additional Information for further information.

-All investments must be made by check, ACH or wire.
+1. YOUR INITIAL INVESTMENT

+Select Share Class:

+Acuitas US Microcap Fund - Institutional \$(\$10,000 minimum initial investment) Cho ose the Source of Funds: Check: I have enclosed a check in the amount of \$ (make check payable to "Acuitas Funds").
+Wire: My wire will be in the amount of \$ (call (844) 805-5628 for wire instructions).
+ACH: Please deduct \$ from my bank account.
+You must complete Section 5 / maximum amount is \$25,000.
+Transfer (you are transferring assets directly from your IRA at another institution).
+You must also complete the IRA Asset Transfer Form.
+Cho ose Characterization of Contribution (skip this section if performing a transfer): Prior Year Contribution \$ (must be postmarked by the IRS tax filing deadline).
+Current Year Contribution \$ Qualified Plan Rollover (you are contributing assets distributed to you from a qualified retirement plan or from another IRA).
+Pay ment of Annual \$15.00 Custodial Fee: I have enclosed \$15.00 for the Annual Custodial Fee (make check payable to "Acuitas Funds").
+Please deduct the \$15.00 Annual Custodial Fee directly from my IRA. nvestments must be made by check, ACH or wire.
 All checks must be payable in U.S. dollars and drawn on U.S. financial institutions.
-The Fund does not accept purchases made by credit card check, starter check, cash or cash equivalents (for instance, you may not pay by money order, cashier's check, bank draft or traveler's check).
+The Fund does not accept chases made by credit card check, starter check, cash or cash equivalents (for instance, you may not pay by money order, cashier's check, bank draft or traveler's ck).

-YOUR IRA REGISTRATION (Please Print) An application cannot be processed if it attempts to establish more than one IRA.
+2. YOUR IRA REGISTRATION (Please Print)

+An application cannot be processed if it attempts to establish more than one IRA.
 You must complete a separate application for each IRA you wish to establish.
 Please read the Fund's Traditional and Roth IRA Plan Agreement & Disclosure for information to help determine the appropriate type of IRA for your account or consult a qualified tax professional.

+Type of IRA (select one): Traditional SEP 🖵 Roth Qualified Plan Rollover Beneficiary IRA (Please providence) de Decedent's name, year of birth , and year of death.)
+Your Name Birth Date Social Security Number

+2. YOUR IRA REGISTRATION (Continued)

+City ZIP Code

+phone (Day) Telephone (Evening)

+y phone (Day)

+Dealer Firm Name Dealer Firm Number Branch Address Branch Number City State ZIP Code Financial Advisor Name Financial Advisor Numb er Financial Advisor Autho orized Signature

+4. TELEPHONE AUTHORIZATION

-TRADITIONAL IRA SEP IRA ROTH IRA Type of IRA (Select one): SIMPLE IRA QUALIFIED PLAN ROLLOVER BENEFICIARY IRA (Please provide year of death) Your Name Birth Date Social Security Number Physical Street Address (required) City State ZIP Mailing Address (if different from your street address) City State ZIP Telephone (Evening) E-Mail Telephone (Day) DEALER INFORMATION (For Broker/Dealer Use Only) Dealer Firm Name Dealer Firm Number Branch Address Branch Number City State ZIP Financial Advisor Name Financial Advisor Number Financial Advisor Authorized Signature TELEPHONE AUTHORIZATION Unless telephone exchanges are declined below, I (we) hereby authorize and direct the Transfer Agent to accept and act upon telephone instructions for exchanges involving an account with a corresponding registration.
+Unless telephone exchanges are declined below, I (we) hereby authorize and direct the Transfer Agent to accept and act upon telephone instructions for exchanges involving an account with a corresponding registration.
 I (we) also agree that neither the Funds nor the Transfer Agent will be liable for any loss, cost or expense for acting upon any telephone instructions if it follows reasonable procedures in order to verify that telephone requests are genuine.

-I (We) DO NOT authorize telephone exchanges.
+□ I (We) DO NOT authorize telephone exchanges.